stratdev3/SimpleW/documentation/simplew/docs/addons/service-filebrowser.md

 - Browse files and directories below a configured root
 - Create folders, rename entries, and move files or directories
-- Move one or more entries to an internal trash directory
+- Move one or more entries to an internal trash directory, then restore or permanently delete them
 - Upload files and directory trees
 - Split large files into configurable chunks
 - Execute file mutations asynchronously through an in-process queue